Workshops

 Workshops are being held as part of our Concurrent sessions.
 Workshops will be held Face-to-Face and will NOT be recorded, nor livestreamed for virtual (plenary hub) delegates.
 The workshop information will continue to update as information is confirmed.

 Registration is free for but mandatory.
 Once you register for the Conference, you'll receive the information to register for your preferred workshops.
+Space is limited!

 Click on the links below to view more details about our workshops: